-The Human Factors Research Group (HFRG) has an international reputation for excellence in all areas of rail human factors research.
+The HFRG has international reputation for excellence in all areas of rail human factors research.

 Major project areas include: